inspectordanno/inspectordanno.github.io/_projects/east_boston_rent.md

     url:     https://github.com/inspectordanno/east_boston
 featured:    true
 ---
 This is an example of a project that presents a simple graphic.
-The simplicity belays that fact that is there is a lot of complicated code and data manipulation going on to produce the end result!
+The simplicity belies that fact that is there is a lot of complicated code and data manipulation going on to produce the end result!

 The data filtering was actually quite difficult.
 Since the data was only grouped by latitude and longitude, and not neighborhood, I had to ask the GIS specialist from NEU libraries to isolate just the data that fell within the latitude and longitude of East Boston.
 (This was before I had any idea how to use GIS software!)